Tuition & Billing

 Tuition and Fee Rates

-Students register for courses online through Penn InTouch (PennKey login required).
-The Office of Student Registration & Financial Services sends electronic bursar bills to students within 4–6 weeks after course registration has been processed.
-Bills are delivered electronically on a monthly schedule, and you will be notified about them via email.
-You can pay your bill electronically, by mail, in person, or via wire transfer.
+Each semester, students register for courses online through Penn InTouch (PennKey login required).
+The Office of Student Registration & Financial Services sends bursar bills to students after course registration has been processed.
+Bills are delivered via email on a monthly schedule.
+You can pay your bill online, by mail, in person, or via wire transfer.
 Billing questions can be addressed to Student Financial Services at 215-898-1988.

 Email is the primary mechanism for sending official communications, including billing notifications, to Penn students.
 Please be sure that your email address is up-to-date in the Penn Directory (see Update Directory Listings).